Sunday World saddened by the sudden death of colleague Kuli Roberts

-Sunday World is saddened by the sudden death of former colleague Kuli Roberts last night.
+Johannesburg- Sunday World is saddened by the sudden death of former colleague Kuli Roberts last night.
 Her untimely death has not only left us shocked with disbelief, but it leaves a huge emptiness in both the world of journalism and the entertainment industry.

 We’ll forever remember Kuli as a vibrant colleague in the Sunday World newsroom who was was driven by perpetual energy and powerful desire to empower young female journalists.